 Become a U.S. citizen and exercise your right to vote!!
 Our citizenship classes will help you apply for naturalization, prepare you for the USCIS interview, teach you about American history and government, and inform you about your rights as a U. S. citizen.
+As a WIOA Title-I financially assisted program, Fremont Union High School district Adult School, is an equal opportunity employer/program.
+Auxiliary aids and services are available upon request for individuals with disabilities.

 The goals of our Citizenship Program are to teach prospective citizens about American history and government, to help students with their application for citizenship, to prepare them for their interview with the United States Citizenship and Immigration Services, and to make them good citizens by informing them of their rights and responsibilities.